Louisiana-Mississippi MAV Conservation Delivery Network

 The following documents describe and/or represent the delivery planning process used by the LA-MS MAV CDN to define a strategy for identifying and addressing delivery priorities in the Network area.
 The documents and associated data represent the CDN's originally developed (2013) version of its Delivery Planning Tool.
 A revision to the Tool is near completion and will be released in Fall 2019 following final review and approval by the CDN’s Steering Committee.

 Strategic Conservation Delivery Project Planning

-Following the development of its landscape level delivery prioritization tool, as a logical next step, the CDN turned its focus on identifying known project needs and opportunities on-the-ground.
-The following document represents a planning approach the CDN Steering Committee provided to the broader membership to stimulate the identification of such projects.
+Following the development of its landscape level delivery prioritization tool, as a key next step, the CDN turned its focus to identifying and organizing priority project needs and opportunities within the region.
+The most current version of the CDN’s project list can be obtained by contacting the MAV Partnership Coordinator (below).